Articles & Databases

 Pagina Web Medline en Español (Informacion Medica en Español)

-MEDLINEplus is a database you can use to help answer health questions.
+MEDLINEplus is a free database you can use to help answer health questions.
 This database brings together, by health topic, up-to-date authoritative information from the National Library of Medicine, the National Institutes of Health, and other government, non-profit and health-related organizations.
 It includes drug information and an illustrated medical encyclopedia.
 See also PubMed, below, if you want articles written for medical professionals.

 Overdrive Library to Go - eBooks and eAudiobooks